DataDog/documentation/content/developers/metrics.ja.md

 what's happening with your application, your users and your system.

 Metrics are collected by sending them to StatsD, a small metrics aggregation server that is bundled with the Datadog Agent.
-You can read about how it works <a href="https://docs.datadoghq.com/guides/dogstatsd/">here</a>.
-If you want to dive into code right away, read on.
+You can read about how it works read on.

 In this tutorial, we'll cover some common instrumentation use cases, like: